thebithead/nuodb-operator/README.md

       If you agree to these terms, following the below instructions to enable NuoDB Insights.
       Insights can also be enabled at a later time if you choose.

-Before deploying your NuoDB database, to enable NuoDB Insights you can
+Before deploying  NuoDB, to enable NuoDB Insights you can
 1. deploy Insights locally on your Kubernetes cluster.
 With this option, all performance data is privately stored and managed locally on your cluster by starting local elasticsearch, logstash, kibana, and grafana components that are utilized by the Insights on-cluster monitoring solution.
 To enable this option:
-** Apply the &ensp;`nuodbinsightsserver_crd.yaml` during Operator deployment and &ensp;`nuodbinsightsserver_cr.yaml` during database dpeloyment.
+   * the &ensp;`nuodbinsightsserver_crd.yaml` during Operator deployment and &ensp;`nuodbinsightsserver_cr.yaml` during database deployment.
 2. stream your performance data to the NuoDB Insights hosted public cloud portal and access your secure performance data via a private Subscriber ID.
 To enable this option:
-** Set "insightsEnabled: true" in your nuodb-cr.yaml file.
+   * Set "insightsEnabled: true" in your nuodb-cr.yaml file.

 ## Install the NuoDB Operator